Grigory Semyonov (general): Russian Civil War in Transbaikal

 In his rule over the Transbaikal, Semyonov has been described as a "plain bandit [who] drew his income from holding up trains and forcing payments, no matter what the nature of the load nor for whose benefit it was being shipped".
 He handed out copies of the Protocols of the Elders of Zion to the Japanese troops with whom he became associated.

 With Japanese protection, he recognised no other authority.
-When Admiral Aleksandr Kolchak, who based in Omsk, in Siberia, was declared Supreme Ruler by the White Armies, Semyonov refused to submit to him.
+When Admiral Aleksandr Kolchak, who was based in Omsk, in Siberia, was declared Supreme Ruler by the White Armies, Semyonov refused to submit to him.
 They had met once, in Manzhouli, in May 1918, when Semyonov insulted Kolchak by failing to be at the railway station to greet him.
 Kolchak considered sending an army into Transbaikal to remove Semyonov, but had to abandon the idea because Semyonov was protected by the Japanese, who had 72,000 troops in Siberia.
 In October 1919, Kolchak recognised Semyonov as commander-in-chief of the Transbaikal region.